I am also a principal scientist and software engineer at GBL Systems Corporation.

-- Summer 2019 and summer 2020, I am honored to be a fellow with the Office of Naval Research (ONR), working on Cloud Computing and Cybersecurity at Port Hueneme in Ventura County.
+- Summer 2019 , 2020 and 2021, I am honored to be a fellow with the Office of Naval Research (ONR), working on Cloud Computing and Cybersecurity at Port Hueneme in Ventura County.

 - May 2019, honored to participate in the Fields Institute Symposium on 50 Years of Complexity Theory: A Celebration of the Work of Stephen Cook, who was my PhD advisor at the University of Toronto.
 See #50YearsComplexity